Convergence of the generalization error for deep gradient flow methods for PDEs: Introduction

-The aim of the present article is to provide convergence results on the generalization error of DGFMs under reasonable and verifiable hypothesis on the underlying PDEs.
+The aim of the present article is to provide convergence results on the generalization error of DGFMs under reasonable and verifiable hypotheses on the underlying PDEs.
 The first part of this work focuses on the analysis of the approximation error, \textit{i.e.} we show that there exists a neural network that approximates the solution of the PDE.
-This result uses ideas from PDE theory, optimization and the calculus of variations, and is inspired by the seminal paper of \citet{sirignano2018dgm}.
+This result uses ideas from PDE theory, optimization and the calculus of variations, and a suitable variant of the universal approximation theorem for neural networks.
+This part is inspired by the seminal paper of \citet{sirignano2018dgm}, although the methods are rather different.
 The second part of this work focuses on the analysis of the training error, and we show that as the number of neurons tend to infinity and the training time also tends to infinity, then the outcome of the deep gradient flow method tends to the true solution of the PDE.
-This result is inspired by the work of \citet{jiang2023global}.
-The quadrature error is the most well-understood error of the three, thus this work focuses on the other two errors.
-Moreover, let us mention for the sake of completeness, that our method also induces a discretization error, from the time-stepping scheme.
-However, as this error is also well-studied and understood, we have chosen to omit it from the discussion here.
-The combination of these results, yields that the generalization error also tends to zero.
+This result is based on the careful analysis of the gradient flow associated with the loss function of DGFMs.
+This part follows the work of \citet{jiang2023global}, utilizing the structure of DGFMs.
+The quadrature error and the discretization error of the time-stepping scheme are the most well-understood errors in the error decomposition \eqref{eq:error-decomposition}, thus this work focuses on the other two errors.
+The combination of these results, yields that the generalization error of DGFMs, under reasonable and verifiable assumptions, tends to zero.

-This article is organized as follows: \ref{sec:DGFMs} provides an overview of deep gradient flow methods for the solution of PDEs. \ref{sec:convergence-NN} studies the approximation error of DGFMs, using the variational formulation of PDEs and a tailored version of the universal approximation theorem. \ref{sec:training} studies the training error of DGFMs; we first derive a gradient flow that the training process satisfies in the ``wide network limit'' and then analyze the behavior of this flow as the training time tends to infinity.
-Finally, the appendices contain auxilliary estimates and examples.
+This article is organized as follows: \cref{sec:DGFMs} provides an overview of deep gradient flow methods for the solution of PDEs. \cref{sec:convergence-NN} studies the approximation error of DGFMs, using the variational formulation of PDEs and a tailored version of the universal approximation theorem. \cref{sec:training} studies the training error of DGFMs; we first derive a gradient flow that the training process satisfies in the ``wide network limit'' and then analyze the behavior of this flow as the training time tends to infinity.
+Finally, the appendices contain auxiliary estimates and examples.